zamanianlab/wrmXpress/README.md

 # Metadata Structure

 A given experiment can have any number of metadata CSVs, and each CSV should contain a single piece of metadata (i.e., strain.csv, species.csv, treatment.csv, concentration.csv, etc.).
 Values within the CSVs should mirror the same shape as the plate (96 well-plate metadata csv should be 8x12).
+Please see the `supplemental` folder in the main GitHub repository to see an example metadata folder.
 Metadata will be automatically mapped to analysis results by well.
 The metadata folder can be left blank if you do not have any, otherwise it can be structured like below:

 ```
 ├── metadata/